Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 despite needing $14,141 to provide an adequate education

-(Penn Capital-Star, citing Baker study).
-The health outcomes
+(Penn Capital-Star, citing Baker study; the same disparity

-different outcomes.
-This IS the Bowles and Gintis
+communities, radically different outcomes.
+This IS the Bowles

-correspondence made visible on a map — and Paper V's
+and Gintis correspondence made visible on a map, and Paper

 differently, not because the school alone is better;

-(aa) COAL MINER HEALTH — BLACK LUNG: Black lung disease
+(aa) COAL MINER HEALTH, BLACK LUNG.
+Black lung disease (coal

 doing it.
 Their communities received no residual benefit from